scilus/scil-documentation/source/our_tools/tractoflow.rst

                 --dti_shells "0 1500" --fodf_shells "0 1500" --step 0.5 --nbr_seeds 15 \
                 --wm_seeding false --mean_frf false --set_frf true

     #.
-Before launching your command for real, let's test it quickly using an interactive node.
-You ask access to an interactive node doing this:
+Before launching your command for real, if you would like to test it quickly, you can  use an interactive node :

         .. code-block:: bash